 Your customers will pick up on design cues used on your main website.
 Should this be your button styles, brand colours, iconography, typography and page layouts.
 Ultimately your customers will be become familiar with this the more they use your site and therefore these cues need to be translated into your online services.
 When your customers use your online services, they should feel like there is a seamless transition from your main website with no discernible change of style.
 At the end of the day your customers are after convenience and anything that interrupts that is a potential stumbling block for them.
 The UI of your online services may not seem like a big deal, but to a customer inconsistency in the way they use services online can be a massive inconvenience.

 Myth 4: Digital transformation is optional

 Finally, it goes without saying, digital transformation isn't optional.
 Digital transformation is an imperative factor for all organisations still looking to be in business in the years to come.
-However, key findings from our latest survey on digital self-service in the Public Sector showcases some concerning results about the number of organisations still without a strategy for digital self-service and transformation.
+However, key findings from our 2018 survey on digital self-service in the Public Sector showcase some concerning results about the number of organisations still without a strategy for digital self-service and transformation.
 Over 30% of respondents stated their organisation is without one, and alarming fact considering digital transformation has been on the agenda for many organisations for well over a decade now.
 Furthermore, over 30% of respondents also believe their organisation doesn't embrace opportunities to deliver services digitally.